 I’ll discuss the remaining emotions, fear, shame, anger, guilt and pain in Part 2 of this article.

 The above is an adapted excerpt from the Ultimate Healing Handbook Part 1 which can be downloaded here.
-It is the manual which accompanies my one or two week Body Electronics Ultimate Healing Course which I run each year usually in July.
+It is the manual which accompanies my one or two week Body Electronics Ultimate Healing Intensive which I run each year usually in July in Devon, UK and from time to time in The Netherlands and Thailand.
 Please check my Calendar for dates and Contact me for more information.